status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --bootstrap-file          Specifies a line-delimited file of bootstrap Ethereum network addresses.
-     --listen-address          Listening address for the Ethereum LibP2P and Discovery v5 traffic.
+     --listen-address          Listening address for the Ethereum LibP2P and Discovery v5 traffic [=0.0.0.0].
-     --tcp-port                Listening TCP port for Ethereum LibP2P traffic, the default is 9000 --udp-port                Listening UDP port for node discovery, default is 9000 --max-peers               The maximum number of peers to connect to.
+     --tcp-port                Listening TCP port for Ethereum LibP2P traffic [=9000].
+     --udp-port                Listening UDP port for node discovery [=9000].
+     --max-peers               The maximum number of peers to connect to [=160].
      --nat                     Specify method to use for determining public address.
 Must be one of: any, none, upnp, pmp, extip:<IP>.
      --enr-auto-update         Discovery can automatically update its ENR with the IP